JacobBarthelmeh/examples/README.txt

 creates an executable file called server.
 To start the server execute the server file.

-The server defaults to looking on port 9877 for a client.
+The server defaults to looking at localhost, port 9877 for a client.
 After responding ("I hear ya") to a client this basic version of a server immediately terminates the connection.